Sonoran-Software/Sonoran-Radio-Docs/tutorials/registering-your-community.md

 ![UMb4NXq.png](https://i.imgur.com/UMb4NXq.png)
 Note: Checking Allow Talkover Protection disables preventing units from talking over one another.
 Note: Customizable Talk-Around Ranges vary from Short Range (600m) to Extra Long Range (1400m) with a 400m difference between each range option.
-The Customizable Talk-Around Range only applies to talk-around frequencies, transmit frequencies that don't get repeated over the radio tower network.
+The Customizable Talk-Around Range only applies to talk-around frequencies, transmitted frequencies that don't get repeated over the radio tower network.

 9. To create a new profile, click on the `Add Profile` button on the radio management portal.